larsvanbraam/road-trip-visualiser/README.md

 ## Getting started
 This project relies on the following technologies so please make sure to you are able to get API keys for all of them before investing time in setting this up.

+- Google Sheets
 - Google Maps (This requires a creditcard)
-- Google Sheet API

 ## Setting up the Sheet
-The project uses Google Sheet as the source, you can find the template that I used here, make sure to create a copy so you can start adding your own road trip.
+The project uses Google Sheet as the source, you can find the template that I used here, make sure to create a copy so you can start adding your own road trip and set the sharing policy to "Everyone with the link"

 **[➡️ Google sheet template](https://docs.google.com/spreadsheets/d/1vx0FWu5zmdzHatcLx4ZkxGPp4sdbuDkPIDovCp1lei8/edit?usp=sharing)**